Search the site

 The Reflective Fostering Programme is a group intervention for carers looking after children aged between 4 and 12 years.
 It increases carers’ ability to mentalise about the feelings and thoughts of themselves and the child leading to lower levels of stress and burnout and a better relationship with the child.
 In this session, we unpack the latest research studies on the effectiveness of the reflective fostering programme in supporting foster carers.

-Exploring Expertise: The ICO’s “Better Records Together” Campaign and Research on Improving Access to Care Records
+Exploring Expertise: The ICO’s “Better Records Together” Campaign and new care records standards

 Event--ONLINE